capJavert/clippy/README.md

 ```

 ### Contribute
-Clippy fetches comments from public GIST file https://gist.github.com/capJavert/2e80f4da21e4e9664f7dc04642d5fc15.
-Feel free to contribute new comments for your favorite sites
+Clippy fetches comments from my personal repository file: https://github.com/capJavert/capJavert.github.io/blob/master/clippy/clippy.json - Feel free to contribute new comments for your favorite sites by making a pull request
 - Entries are filled in format ```"keyword": "comment"```
 - For example sitename for github.com would be 'github', but it could also be "com" which would add this comment for all sites containing ".com" in URL
 - You can also define an array of comments like ```"keyword: ["comment1", "comment2"]```
 - If there are multiple comments for the same site Clippy will pick a random one
-- For moderation purposes new comments will be added in each new Clippy extension version
+- I will try to merge any pull requests on regular basis
 - Feel free to build and install your own version of Clippy if you don't want to wait for next update

 ### Credits